Oldranda1414/AutoDev/docs/implementation.md

 ![llm server class diagram](./assets/mermaid/llm_server.png)

+The install and uninstall model services also depend on the server directly, bypassing the Model module.

 This module is an implementation of the 'anti-curruption layer' pattern relative to the ollama server dependency, while the Model module is an 'anti-curruption layer' relative to the litellm dependency.

 [Back to index](./index.md) |